Most Effective Products

 Treatment

-Funnelweb Spiders are not a huge threat compared to other more notorious spiders but they can be annoying with the web-spinning they do.
-To successfully drive them out of your home, you will need to treat for both the spiders themselves and their food source, insects.
-Using a Cobb Webb Duster to wipe away and destroy spider webs and spider eggs, a treatment of Supreme IT insecticide and laying out glue traps to capture the pests will do the trick along with exclusion and decluttering practices.
+Funnelweb spiders are not a considerable threat compared to other more notorious spiders, but they can be annoying with the web-spinning they do.
+To successfully drive them out of your home, you will need to treat both the spiders themselves and their food source, insects.

-Step 1 - Declutter
+Step 1: Declutter

-Step 2 - Knock Down Cobwebs with Cobb Webb Duster Head
+Step 2: Knock Down Cobwebs with Cobb Webb Duster Head

 cobb webb duster knocking down webs

-Step 3 - Exclusion
+Step 3: Exclusion

-Step 4 - Insecticide Treatment
+Step 4: Insecticide Treatment

 reclaim it spiders application

-Step 5 - Set Up Glue Traps
+Step 5: Set Up Glue Traps

 Funnelweb Spider trap

 After chemical treatment, we suggest you set up glay trays such as Solutions Pro Glue Traps to monitor for further funnelweb spider activity.
-This will easily trap insects that slipped by your Supreme treatments, further diminishing the spiders' food source.
+This will easily trap insects that slipped by your Supreme treatments, diminishing the spiders' food source.

 Prevention